 With the knowledge and practical skills you’ll acquire through USQ’s hands-on courses, you will graduate ready to make an impact in the construction industry and able to manage a range of construction projects, including residential, commercial, industrial, and infrastructure projects.
-Over the course of the degree you will develop proficiency in problem-solving analysis, engineering design and construction management, as well as expertise in built environment, quantity surveying and building services design.
+Over the course of the degree you will develop proficiency in problem-solving analysis, engineering design and construction project and business management, as well as expertise in built environment, quantity surveying and building services design.

 The Bachelor of Construction (Honours) provides you with the opportunity to complete a minor study, allowing you to enhance your knowledge and skills within a specific area or specialisation.
 You have the option to choose a minor in building, construction or to create your own.

 Build upon trade experience

 Already have professional experience in the construction industry?
 You can build towards earning a higher salary as a qualified construction manager with USQ’s Bachelor of Construction (Honours).
 Study while you work, either via distance or on campus, and have the flexibility to fit study around your life.

 Previous experience through TAFE or work?

 Already got a Diploma through TAFE?
 Maybe an Apprenticeship through your work experience?
 Then fast track your degree with the credit you’ve already earned.

 Graduates of the Bachelor of Construction (Honours) meet the Queensland Building and Construction Commission’s technical qualification requirements to hold a Builder Open class of licence and a Builder Project Management Services licence subject to demonstrating the required level of industry experience.